daily word - eat and drink

 Add new comment

-daily word - sacred nature?
+daily word - type of righteousness

 Dale Cresap's picture